 This BAA and the Defense SBIR/STTR Innovation Portal (DSIP) sites are designed to reduce the time and cost required to prepare a formal proposal.
 DSIP is the official portal for DoD SBIR/STTR proposal submission.
-Proposing small business concerns are required to submit proposals via DSIP; proposals submitted by any other means will be disregarded.
-Proposing small business concerns are required to register for a Login.gov account and link it to their DSIP account.
-See section 4.14 for more information regarding registration.
+Proposers are required to submit proposals via DSIP; proposals submitted by any other means will be disregarded.
+Proposers submitting through this site for the first time will be asked to register.
+Proposing Small Business Concerns are required to register for a Login.gov account and link it to their DSIP account.
+See section 4.16 for more information regarding registration.

 The Small Business Administration (SBA), through its SBIR/STTR Policy Directive, purposely departs from normal Government solicitation formats and requirements, thus authorizing agencies to simplify the SBIR/STTR award process and minimize the regulatory burden on small business.
-Therefore, consistent with the SBA SBIR/STTR Policy Directive, the Department of Defense is soliciting proposals as a Broad Agency Announcement.
+Therefore, consistent with the SBA SBIR/STTR Policy Directive, the Department of Defense is soliciting proposals as a Broad Agency Announcement (BAA).
 The DoD SBIR/STTR Programs follow the policies and practices of the SBA SBIR/STTR Policy Directive, current version.
+The guidelines presented in this BAA incorporate and make use of the flexibility of the SBA SBIR/STTR Policy Directive to encourage proposals based on scientific and technical approaches most likely to yield results important to the DoD and the private sector.
+The SBIR/STTR Policy Directive is available HERE.